-Stanley Winer, Canada Research Chair Tier I in Public Policy Stanley Winer studies the meaning, measurement and consequences of political competition in mature democracies and the politics of taxation.
-He is a professor in the School of Public Policy and Administration.
+Stanley Winer, Emeritus, Canada Research Chair Tier I in Public Policy Stanley Winer studies the meaning, measurement and consequences of political competition in mature democracies and the politics of taxation.
+He is a Professor Emeritus in the School of Public Policy and Administration.

 James Meadowcroft is a professor in both the School of Public Policy and Administration and in the Department of Political Science.
 His research is focused on the ways in which governments are adjusting their practices and policies to cope with emerging problems of the environment and sustainable development.